pditommaso/gatk-swe/README.md

 ## Run Base quality recalibration

-BQSR is usually run on one the chromosomes (chr22):
+GATK BQSR is usually run on one the chromosomes (chr22):

 ```
 for chr in $CHROMOSOMES